emqxarchive/emqx-docs-en/source/config.rst

 MQTT/TCP Listener - 1883
 -------------------------

-The EMQ X supports the configuration of multiple MQTT protocol listeners, such as two listeners named external and internal:
+The EMQ X supports the configuration of multiple MQTT protocol listeners, for example, two listeners named ``external`` and ``internal``:

 TCP listeners: